 How to use Vegan ‘Honey‘

 Use Vegan Dandelion Syrup in the same way as standard honey from bees.
-Whether spread on toast, drizzled over pancakes, used to sweeten hot drinks or topping a morning bowl of gluten free porridge, it’s equally delicious.
+Whether spread on toast, drizzled over pancakes, used to sweeten hot drinks, topping a morning bowl of gluten free porridge, or on Instant Porridge Pots it’s equally delicious.

 Or it can be used in cooking… As a vegan alternative for Honey-Roasted Figs; to make Honeyed-Raspberry Coulis; on Roasted Butternut Squash; or with Spring Carrots and Parsnips Roasted with Honey and Thyme.
 Alternatively… It’s a perfect vegan option to ‘sweeten’ the sauce in my Legendary Vegetable Lasagne and Stuffed Cashew Nut Roast, or as a yeast-activator when making gluten free bread.